 how do they communicate (when the main telecon is, how to sign up for mailing lists, is there a Slack/Discord workspace that you can join…).

 When you have access to the group’s main space, you can find what specific WPs there are and join what you are interested in, again mostly by contacting their leads and asking similar questions as above.

-For this you will probably be using some combination of the following, widely available tools for virtual work: Google Docs (Slides, etc), Overleaf, Dropbox, Slack, Discord, Zoom, Webex, Skype, Google Hangouts…
+For this you will probably be using some combination of our internal tools above and the following, widely available tools for virtual work: Google Docs (Slides, etc), Overleaf, Dropbox, Discord, Zoom, Webex, Skype, Google Hangouts…